pocha/hashag/README.md

 2. ~~Once point 1 is done, this fetching & publishing needs to be automated.
 This can be done using a rake task.~~ Done

 3. We need to give a nice UI for it to be usable by general audience.
 Bootstrap css framework from twitter would be awesome to use.
 This is lowest in priority though.

+#### I am looking for contributors to take this app further.
+Feel free to drop me a word at pocha(at)stalkninja(dot)com if you look to work on it.
+Pre-requiste would be to setup your own app on heroku & pass me the link.